-On the other hand, students of Turkish medium departments are offered Basic English Communication Skills Courses followed by English for Occupational Purposes (EOP) Courses, and online version of them for the students of School of Law.
+On the other hand, students of Turkish medium departments are offered Basic English Communication Skills Courses followed by English for Occupational Purposes (EOP) Courses.

 Additionally, for those students who need a second foreign language, the requested foreign language courses are offered.
-In this frame presently five other foreign languages are offered in four levels.